-Noel Pipkin-Founder of Barre Belle Photo provided by: Noel Pipkin
+Noel Pipkin-Founder of Barre Belle Photo Credit: Noel Pipkin

 Noel Pipkin is an excellent example of pouring positivity into the community.
 Her passion for ballet has opened doors for girls in underserved communities the opportunity to learn the art form.
 Noel was introduced to dance at the Abington Arts Center and Cheltenham Center for the Arts in Pennsylvania.
 She also studied the Vaganova technique, a ballet instruction developed by Russian ballerina Agrippina Vaganova, with Mary Geiger at the Geiger Ballet Studio in Michigan.
 Noel was awarded a scholarship at Eisenhower Dance Detroit and received a minor in Dance from Bowling Green State University in Ohio.